At a Glance

 Native Range

-Native to Europe from the British Isles east through Scandinavia and Russia, and south through the Alps and Balkans to Turkey and western Asia.
-Grows naturally in woodland margins, scrub, and chalk and limestone slopes.
+Native to Europe from the British Isles east through Scandinavia and Russia to Turkey and western Asia.
+Found in mountain forests and calcareous scrub.

 Suggested Uses